 RPP regulation and eligibility extensions require a petition signed by 50% of the legal residential units on the block.
 Legal residential units are defined based on Bureau of Street-Use and Mapping data.
-Addresses that are eligible to sign a petition for RPP eligibility for a particular block are limited to: 1) residential addresses on that block and 2) residential addresses in buildings at the corners of the block, even if the addresses are on the crossstreet.2 Addresses that are already part of an RPP area are not counted as part of the total.
+Addresses that are eligible to sign a petition for RPP eligibility for a particular block are limited to: 1) residential addresses on that block and 2) residential addresses in buildings at the corners of the block, even if the addresses are on the cross-street.